GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/pbspro-client/README.md

 This module provisions 1 or more PBS Client hosts to submit jobs to a PBS Professional cluster.
 The following extra services are required:

-- an existing licensed PBS Professional Server; if provisioned in the cloud, we recommend using the [pbspro-server module][pbspro-server].
+- An existing licensed PBS Professional Server; if provisioned in the cloud, we recommend using the [pbspro-server module][pbspro-server].
-- a shared filesystem mounted across all PBS hosts to faciliate file transfers for jobs and their stdin/stdout logs
+- A shared filesystem mounted across all PBS hosts to faciliate file transfers for jobs and their stdin/stdout logs.

 [pbspro-server]: ../pbspro-server/README.md